daviddechaux/Kingmaker/readme.md

 - Fog wording
 - Light fog / visited
 - Change color when faction color change <= is that a bug ?
-- When edit the faction is not set properly
+- When edit an element the faction dropdown is not set properly
 - When create an element the position is the one of the previous element created (Maybe had to change the elemnttype before)

 ## Missing icons